 H1 tag issues

 The H1 tag is the top-level page heading that briefly describes page content and helps the reader understand whether they’ll find what they’re looking for here.
 That’s why we start with it.

 62.85% of websites have pages with no H1 tag.
 They lack the most important heading on the page that usually serves as the title for that piece of content (don’t mix it up with the title tag!).
-These pages then lose the chance to provide a better reading experience for users and a better text-scanning experience for search engines.
+These pages then lose the chance to provide a better reading experience for users and a better content-scanning experience for Google crawlers.

 Let’s look at it this way.
 If your page has multiple H1 headings, which one should the search engine give more weight to?
 You might think the first one, but you can’t be 100% sure that the search engine will follow your logic.
 They have theirs.
 What’s more, having too many H1 tags on a single page can look spammy if you use them to place keywords.